 - Capacity is not to exceed 6 persons without staff permission. - No food is allowed.
-Beverages in covered containers only. - Room is to remain unlocked while in use. - Lights must be on. - Noise levels should not be audible outside the room. - No materials may be affixed to walls or other surfaces. - Users must notify the front desk when finished. - Room should be left in clean and tidy condition.
+Beverages in covered containers only. - Room is to remain unlocked while in use. - Lights must be on. - Furniture is not to be removed from nor added to the room. - Noise levels should not be audible outside the room. - No materials may be affixed to walls or other surfaces.

+- Users must notify the front desk when finished. - Room should be left in clean and tidy condition.